Guides • Perfecting your Craft

 2. Rise, or rising action

 The second act of Freytag’s pyramid is an in-between period of rising tension and escalating plot complexity.
-The events kickstarted by the inciting incident now pick up momentum, as Act 2 reveals what’s at stake for the characters while offering a false promise of hope: a light at the end of the tunnel.
-The stakes, tension, and hope manifest as suspense, anxiety, or character development.
+The events kickstarted by the inciting incident now pick up momentum as Act 2 reveals what’s at stake for the characters while offering a false promise of hope: a light at the end of the tunnel.
+The stakes, tension, and hope manifest as suspense, anxiety, or new insights into your character.

 In Antigone, the rising action is the period where tragic heroine Antigone struggles to secure an honorable burial for her brother, against her uncle’s wishes.
 Despite hope her sister may help, she is ultimately unwilling, and Antigone’s desperation grows.